-GLYS was founded by Mattachine Society of the Niagara Frontier (MSNF) members Don Licht & Jim Haynes along with Bob Uplinger, Mark Boser and Robert Frank.
+GLYS was founded as Gay and Lesbian Youth of Buffalo, Inc. by Mattachine Society of the Niagara Frontier (MSNF) members Don Licht & Jim Haynes along with Mark Boser, Robert Frank, Thomas Hammond, Ross Hewitt, and Bob Uplinger.
 MSFN was Buffalo’s first LGBTQ+ Rights Organization -- it was founded officially in 1970 and disbanded in 1984.

 When the GLCC closed in 1986, the YWCA of WNY on Franklin Street offered to rent GLYB space for its Drop-In Center.
 In 1994, GLYB changed its name to Gay & Lesbian Youth Services (GLYS) of WNY.